How to appeal if you don’t get the school you want

 The panel's decision is binding and can only be overturned by a court.

-But don’t despair.
+Don't despair!
 If you lose, you can still put your child's name on the waiting list for your school of choice.
-Bear in mind that a lot can happen between spring and autumn, places may become available.
-You can remain on the waiting list as long as you like.
-Of course, you’ll want to think about the impact of moving your child once she’s settled in to school.
+Bear in mind that a lot can happen between spring and autumn, and places may become available.